ByteDance, Oracle at loggerheads over terms of TikTok agreement

 China’s foreign ministry did not immediately respond to a request for comment.

-Reporting by Echo Wang in New York and Yingzhi Yang in Beijing; Additional reporting by Stephen Nellis in San Francisco and Roxanne Liu and Se Young Lee in Beijing; Editing by Christopher Cushing and Nick Zieminski
+Reporting by Echo Wang in New York and Yingzhi Yang in Beijing; Additional reporting by Stephen Nellis in San Francisco and Roxanne Liu and Se Young Lee in Beijing; Editing by Christopher Cushing, Nick Zieminski and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.